WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 - [light to to nerve impulses](https://thebrain.mcgill.ca/flash/i/i_02/i_02_m/i_02_m_vis/i_02_m_vis.html#2)

 ## Distribution of cones and rods
 They are 125 million photoreceptors in the retina: 120 million rods and 5 million cones.
-However they are not distributed evenly.
+However, they are not distributed evenly.

 There are no rods in the center of the retina, only cones.
-This region is called fovea.
+This region is called the fovea.
 It has a diameter of 1.5 mm and represent a vision angle of 1 degree.
-This is inside this area that we see things with high resolution and in color.
+This is in this area that we see things with high resolution and in color.

 <center>
 <a href="" rel="some text"><img src="img/eye_fovea_only.png" alt="Fovea location" /></a>